Lathrop Brown: Purchase of ranch in Big Sur

-In 1924, the wealthy Brown and his wife Hélène Hooper Brown, who at age 15 in 1910 inherited $10,000,000 and became an orphan at the same time, visited Big Sur, California, seeking some wild land on which they might build a house.
+In 1924, Brown and his wife Hélène Hooper Brown, who at age 15 in 1910, inherited $10,000,000 and became an orphan at the same time, visited Big Sur, California, seeking some wild land on which they might build a house.
 They bought the Saddle Rock Ranch totaling 1,600 acres from pioneer homesteader Christopher McWay, after which Julia Pfieffer Burns leased some land for cattle.
 Hélène became a good friend of Julia until the latter died in 1928.

 Build Waterfall House on coast

 The Browns first built a redwood cabin on the cliffs across from McWay Falls, which at the time fell directly into the ocean.
 It was located where the Waterfall Overlook is today, but the location then and now is often shrouded by a marine layer of cold fog.
 The Carmel-San Simeon Highway was completed in 1937, and in 1940 the Browns constructed "Waterfall House" to replace the cabin.
 The multi-story house had a 16 foot wide marble staircase at its base and fine furnishings.

 An ornamental brass fish, a large gold octopus with long tentacles, and a compass rose were inlaid in the entryway.
 They decorated the home with art by Degas, Dufy and Gauguin.
 Very large windows overlooking the Pacific Ocean.
 Hélène Brown's bedroom was the only room with a direct view of the waterfall.
 The small room was painted entirely black and had gold stars on the ceiling.
 One large window looked out on the falls.
 The bathroom adjacent to her bedroom was finished in a deep blue tile inlaid with gold, and mirrors were mounted and positioned to create endless reflections.
 Behind the house were terraced gardens and a caretaker's cottage.

 The house was sited about halfway down the cliff from the newly completed highway.
-To reach it, visitors boarded a short Funicular railway.
-It was a beautiful contemporary building, But the house experienced the same weather conditions as the cabin before it.
-The Browns wanted a home out of the fog's reach.
+To reach it, visitors boarded a short funicular railway.
+It was a contemporary building.
+The house experienced the same weather conditions as the cabin before it.
+The Browns wanted a home above the fog line.